mmkjony/enllax.js/README.md

 #Enllax.js

-An ultra-lightweight (~1kb) and super easy to use plugin for parallax scrolling effect to any scrolling element.
+An ultra-lightweight (~1kb) and super easy to use plugin for applying parallax scrolling effect to any scrolling element.

 ### Parallax scrolling effect is never been easier